 Well, Michael is the man with a colander on his head in his current and valid Israeli passport issued in 2016.
 Yes, you read correctly – a passport photo with a colander on his head!

 First of all, I thought this story in an Israeli newspaper was a joke or even “Fake News” but I wrote to Michael, and he answered me and confirmed the most unusual story.
-So, what happened?
+What happened?

 Tom: “Thank you, Michael.
 They granted you this privilege because you applied religious reasons?
 And is this a real (serious) thing for you or was it a fun activity?”